What is LED?

 Lumen maintenance measures the light produced by a light source when it’s brand new.
 It compares it with its light output at a specific time in the future.
 So a light source which emits 1,000 lumens when new and 700 lumens after 50,000 hours of use has a lumen maintenance of 70% at 50,000 hours.

 It has an L70 of 50,000 hours.
 While lumen maintenance ratings of L50, L80 and L90 exist, L70 is most commonly used.
 This is because the human eye cannot detect the difference in a light’s output until it has reduced by 30%.

 COB (Chip on Board) lighting uses innovative LED technology to group LEDS together as one lighting module.
 There is no casing with COB technology which enables a much denser quality of light.
 A consistent and controlled light beam is given off, without any visible individual light points, thus offering great optics.
 COB technology gives the best conditions for optimal cooling, which in turn will increase efficiency and lengthen the overall life of the lamp.

 SMD (Surface Mounted Diode) LEDs are highly reliable and versatile.
 They have a wide viewing angle suitable for a wide range of illumination applications.
 The LED is soldered directly onto the PCB therefore requiring less space and improves the thermal connection.

-GAP Lighting products incorporate the following LED brands for their quality and reliability.
+GAP LIGHTING incorporate the highest quality LED technology available and we are using the following LED brands for their reliability and longevity:

 Epistar is a global brand with an accumulation of over 10 years experience.
 GAP Lighting incorporates this innovative and highly versatile technology into many products within our collection.